Lipa Schmeltzer: Other activities

 In 2010, Schmeltzer built a synagogue, Beis Medrash D'Airmont, in the village of Airmont, New York.
 He sold it in 2018.

-Schmeltzer attended Rockland Community College, a two-year school which is part of the State University of New York (SUNY) system.
+Schmeltzer attended Rockland Community College, a two-year school that is part of the State University of New York (SUNY) system.
 He pursued a dual associate degree in performing arts and liberal arts.
 On May 18, 2014, he graduated with a GPA of 3.902.

 In April 2014, Schmeltzer received a Chancellor's Award of Excellence from SUNY, the highest honor bestowed upon a student.

 In 2014, Schmeltzer was studying Creative Writing and Visual Art at Columbia University's School of General Studies.
 He graduated from Columbia University in May 2018 with a Bachelor of Arts degree magna cum laude.
 In December 2011, Schmeltzer sang at Mayor Michael Bloomberg's annual Hanukkah party at the Jewish Heritage Museum, accompanied by the Freilach Orchestra.

 In December 2015, Schmeltzer sang at the annual White House Hanukkah Party, and promised President Barack Obama a special gift, a gold and silver yarmulke.
 In May 2016, Schmeltzer traveled to Washington, D.C., and delivered Obama the promised gift of a gold and silver yarmulke.

 In 2016, Schmeltzer appeared in an Israeli television ad for Pepsi Max.

 In December 2016, Schmeltzer sang "God Bless America" in Yiddish (as "Gott Bensch Amerike") in Brooklyn Borough Hall at the inauguration of New York Civil Court Judge Rachel Freier.

 In September 2017, Reuven Schmeltzer, Lipa's father, died and the Skverer Rebbe came to be menachem avel (to console the mourner) him while sitting shivah.

 Schmeltzer also works as a painter from his studio in his house.

 During the Gaza war, Schmeltzer visited Israel to sing for and support IDF soldiers.